skorski/azure_functions_iac/README.md

 These are likely to be installed if the user is doing local development.
 In CI/CD scenarios, these tools may have to be installed.

-The `hello_world` folder contains the python code that is to be deployed.
+The root folder contains the python code that is to be deployed.
 These files are zipped with a sha hash recorded for the output.
 Terraform can track the value of the hash and then automatically redeploy when changes are made.
+This may not work outside of the `HttpExample` directory.
+See `terraform\main.tf:90` for more details.
+We recommend users leverage the raw `func azure` commands when doing local development.

 Getting going...